Use the GraphQL Explorer and the SDK

 Documentation Explorer

-Documentation explorer window.
+Documentation explorer window

 Search:

-Documentation explorer search.
+Documentation explorer search feature

 Refine:

-Documentation explorer drilldown.
+Documentation explorer detail view

 Additional functionality